palvaro/CSE130-Spring20/README.md

 ## Pop quizzes

-To ensure that everyone keeps up with the reading and attends class, we will hold a small number of pop quizzes.
+To ensure that everyone keeps up with the reading and attends class, we may hold a small number of pop quizzes.
 Students who do not attend class on the day of a pop quiz will not receive credit.
 If you need to miss class, please email the professor or TA *before* the absence with a brief explanation of the cause.

 ## Final Project